NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

       will emerge.
   - name: Partners
     icon: fas fa-hands-helping
-    content: Removing boundaries between public and private organizations that have similar ethical concerns, we believe in a collective approach to ethical algorithms.
+    content: Let's remove boundaries between public and private organizations that face similar ethical concerns.
+We believe in a collective approach to realise ethical algorithms.
 How_we_work:
   enable: true
   service_item: